-- (e) Financial Management comprising of matters of revenue enhancement, cost curtailment, fleet management, supply chain management and clean audit roadmap. - (f) Service Delivery comprising of acceleration of spending on capital projects, water supply interventions, waste management and cleanliness, repairs and maintenance of the municipal infrastructure. - (g) Governance and Institutional Development comprising of filling of critical vacant positions, risk management, performance monitoring and evaluation, internal audit, system of delegations of powers and functions, ICT governance etc. - (h) Social and Economic Development comprising of local economic development strategy, rural development, spatial planning, integrated human settlement etc.
+- (a) Financial Management comprising of matters of revenue enhancement, cost curtailment, fleet management, supply chain management and clean audit roadmap. - (b) Service Delivery comprising of acceleration of spending on capital projects, water supply interventions, waste management and cleanliness, repairs and maintenance of the municipal infrastructure. - (c) Governance and Institutional Development comprising of filling of critical vacant positions, risk management, performance monitoring and evaluation, internal audit, system of delegations of powers and functions, ICT governance etc. - (d) Social and Economic Development comprising of local economic development strategy, rural development, spatial planning, integrated human settlement etc.

-The aforementioned matters formed the basis of the following budget objectives over the medium-term:
+The aforementioned turnaround strategy key focus areas (pillars) are given effect by the following budget objectives over the medium-term;

-- (g) To manage risks associated with unstable financial position, underperformance on service delivery, address governance and institutional development challenges: - (h) To improve financial performance and sustainability over the long term; - (i) To ensure the citizens of the municipality are provided with acceptable levels of services; - (j) To maintain the existing assets and infrastructure base by ensuring adequate repairs and maintenance is undertaken: - (k) To achieve a clean audit outcome. - (I) To enable local economic development initiatives and sustainable employment creation.
+- (a) To improve the adherence to governance and institutional development framework - (b) To improve financial performance and sustainability over the long term; - (c) To ensure the citizens of the municipality are provided with acceptable levels of services; - (d) To maintain the existing assets and infrastructure base by ensuring adequate repairs and maintenance is undertaken; - (e) To achieve a clean audit outcome. - (f) To enable local economic development initiatives and sustainable employment creation.

-The municipality has started addressing the challenges that have been affecting the performance of the municipality in the previous financial year in the 2014/2015 financial year with the implementation of the turnaround strategy.
-The preparation of the 2015/2016 draft budget takes cognizance of the fact that the municipality is in the midst of the implementation of the turnaround strategy and should these factors continuously addressed as per the turnaround strategy, the aforementioned objectives of the budget will not be achieved.
+The municipality has started addressing the challenges that have been affecting the performance of the municipality in 2014/2015 financial year and in the current financial year (2015/2016) with the implementation of the approved turnaround strategy.
+The preparation of the 2016/2017 final budget takes cognizance of the fact that the municipality is still in the midst of the implementation of the turnaround strategy.